industrial-edge/wincc-unified-on-IE/docs/migration_workflow_v5_to_v21upd2.md

 When the app has been installed successfully, the new **SIMATIC WinCC Unified Runtime** app is displayed in the **Apps** screen.

-Open the installed app to access the **Simatic WinCC Unified Runtime Manager**.
+Open the installed app to access the **SIMATIC WinCC Unified Runtime Manager**.

 At the first login, use the default credentials: